ooni/probe-cli/internal/tutorial/measurex/chapter01/README.md

       "query_type": "AAAA",
       "resolver_address": "",
       "t": 0.072963834,
-      "started": 0.000125417,
+      "started": 0.000125417
-      "oddity": "dns.lookup.nxdomain"
     }
   ]
 }
 ```

-So we see a failure that says there was indeed an NXDOMAIN
+So we see a failure that says there was indeed an NXDOMAIN error.
-error and we also see a field named `oddity`.

-What is an oddity?
-We define oddity something unexpected thay
-may be explained by censorship as well as by a transient failure
-or other normal network conditions.
-(In this case, the result
-is perfectly normal since we're looking up a nonexistent domain.)

-The difference between failure and oddity is that the failure
-indicates the error that occurred, while the oddity classifies
-the error in the context of the operation during which it
-occurred.
-(In this case the difference is subtle, but we'll
-have a better example later, when we'll see what happens on timeout.)

 Failures are specified in
 [df-007-errors](https://github.com/ooni/spec/blob/master/data-formats/df-007-errors.md).
-Inside the `internal/netxlite/errorsx`
+Inside the `internal/netxlite`
 package, there is code that maps Go errors to failures.
 (The
 `netxlite` package is the fundamental network package we use, on
 top of which `measurex` is written.)